 Colic Is Sometimes To Blame for The Witching Hour

 Many parents chalk this newborn behavior up to colic.
-Simply put, colic refers to any prolonged, very intense crying (more intense than “standard” crying) that seems to have no real cause.
+Simply put, baby colic refers to any prolonged, very intense crying (more intense than “standard” crying) that seems to have no real cause.
 And these episodes of colic almost always begin during (you guessed it) late afternoon or early evening.